Meh: Origin

 The word may come from the Yiddish language.
 In Alexander Harkavy's Yiddish-English-Hebrew Dictionary of 1898 and at least one later edition, intended for the use of Yiddish-speakers, the English translation offered is merely a bleating or baa sound; by the much-developed 1928 edition, it is translated as an interjection meaning “be as it may”, or the adjective “so-so”.
 It is more recently defined as "well then; expression of dismissal".
 Hooray for Yiddish, by Leo Rosten uses the phonetic spelling "mnyeh", capturing its breathy, expressive enunciation by Yiddish-speakers.
 This pronunciation is echoed by the poet W. H. Auden's use of "mneh", in a dismissive allusion to the Moon landing; Auden was in New York before and after World War Two, and developed a close interest in Jewish conversation and culture.

-All the above meanings suggest its close linkage with the Jewish shrug, which is both a staple of acceptable humour among Jews, and of anti-Semitic caricature.
+All the above meanings suggest its close linkage with the Jewish shrug, which is both a staple of acceptable humour among Jews, and of antisemitic caricature.
 Thus, as a Yiddish word adopted into (American) English, it stems from the interplay of Jews with Anglo-American culture past and present, an ambivalent expression of indifference, either good-humoured or contemptuous.

-Confusingly, some have speculated that the origin is in the Yiddish "feh", which appears in the 1936 Yiddish song Yidl Mitn Fidl.
+Confusingly, some have speculated that the origin is in the Yiddish "feh", which appears in the 1936 Yiddish song "Yidl Mitn Fidl".